Frequently Asked Questions

 Our tickets range from $12.00- $37.00 depending on where you would like to sit in the auditorium.
 There is a $4.00 processing fee on every in-person, phone order or online orders.
 The fee is the same whether you pay with cash, check or credit card.

 You can call us at the ASO office at (517) 264-3121, order online, or purchase tickets in person either at our office in Mahan Hall on the Adrian College campus or at the Dawson Auditorium box office on the day of the concert.
 The Dawson box office opens 2 hours prior to a concert.
-Preordered tickets can be mailed to you, picked up in the ASO office, or held for you at Will Call at the concert venue.
-Tickets ordered the week of the concert will automatically be held at Will Call.
+Preordered tickets will automatically be delivered electronically unless otherwise specified when purchased.
+See "What is an eticket?" for more information.

 That’s a great question that we get asked a lot!
 Lucky for you, there really is not a bad seat in the house.
 Dawson Auditorium does not have any pillars or beams that will obstruct your view and the entire hall was built with excellent acoustics in mind, so you get a great sound no matter where you sit.
 Many patrons appreciate sitting at the main floor level of the hall for a blended orchestra sound and an up close and personal view of all the musicians on stage.
 Other patrons prefer sitting in the balcony for a bird’s eye view into the orchestra with a full balanced sound.
 If a concert features a piano soloist, you may also wish to consider sitting on the left side of the auditorium to get a better view of the pianist’s fingers.